Spanish Fairs: How to Celebrate Like Locals

 spanish costume

-You might want to combine your dress with a complementary fan and you’ll better choose shoes to dance all day (and night) long.
+You might want to combine your dress with a complementary fan, and you’ll need shoes to dance all day (and night) long.
 Alpargatas (canvas shoes) are always a good choice!

-Not many flamencos wear a handbag: just take the bare essentials and kindly ask your partner if he’d carry something for you.
+Not many flamencos wear a handbag: take the bare essentials and kindly ask your partner to carry something for you.

-Last but not least, the most important accessory for an unforgettable feria day is your self-confidence!
-Be prepared to be the centre of attention and enjoy it!
+Last but not least, the most essential accessory for an unforgettable feria day is your self-confidence!
+Be prepared to be the center of attention and enjoy it!

 3. Be prepared to dance!